Hospitals Earn Little From Suing For Unpaid Bills. For Patients, It Can Be 'Ruinous'

 Not every hospital sues over unpaid bills, but a few sue a lot.
 In Virginia, 36% of hospitals sued patients and garnished their wages in 2017, according to a study published Tuesday in the American Medical Association's journal, JAMA.
 Five hospitals accounted for over half of all lawsuits — and all but one of those were nonprofits.
 Mary Washington sued the most patients, according to the researchers.

-Mary Washington defends the practice as a legal and transparent way to collect on bills.
+Mary Washington defends the practice as a legal and transparent way to collect bills.
 It says it makes every effort to reach patients before it files papers to sue.

 But others who observe and research the industry find it troubling that hospitals, especially nonprofits, are suing their patients.